helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ## Polkadot Collectives

 - **Collectives to Parachain/Relay**
-    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
-It will info about source, destination, assets etc. Event `parachainsystem.UpwardMessageSent` or `xcmpqueue.XcmpMessageSent` would have message hash.
+    - When destination is Relay
+        - Listen for `polkadotXcm.Attempted`.
+Find other events in extrinsic and get `message_hash` from `parachainSystem.UpwardMessageSent` event.
+But for XCM v2, not sure how to get `message_hash` because no `parachainSystem.UpwardMessageSent` event for XCM v2.

+    - When destination is system chain
+        - Listen for event `xcmpqueue.XcmpMessageSent`, would have `message_hash` which is corelation key.

 - **Parachain/Relay to Collectives**
-    - If source chain is Polkadot Relay, Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event.
-Both events have message id or hash in it which would act as co-relation key.
+    - If source chain is Polkadot Relay, Listen for `messageQueue.processed` (for XCM v4 and v5, and not sure how to get corelation key for this) or `Dmpqueue.ExecutedDownward` (`message_id` is corelation key for older XCM versions) event.
-    - else listen for `messageQueue.processed` (for XCM v4 and v5) or `xcmpqueue.success` (for other XCM versions).
-Both events has message id or hash in it which would act as co-relation key.
+    - else listen for `messageQueue.processed` (for XCM v4 and v5, and not sure for key) or `xcmpqueue.success` (`message_hash` is key, for other XCM versions).

 ## Polkadot Coretime